 Currently, 11 states allow for the possession of recreational marijuana.
 Depending on the state, the amount you are allowed to have may vary.

 Colorado was one of the first states to legalize the use of recreational marijuana.
-Even though it’ss legal, there are still strict restrictions on how much you can have, who can sell it, grow it and who can purchase it.
+Even though it’ss legal, there are still strict restrictions on how much you can have, who can sell it, grow it, and who can purchase it.
 For states like Florida, marijuana for non-medical use is illegal and the penalties vary depending on the amount you have in your possession.

 What Is Drug Trafficking?

 Drug trafficking is the offense of illegally selling, transporting, or importing drugs.
-The controlled substance act states which drugs are illegal for producing, selling, distributing and possessing.
+The Controlled Substance Act states which drugs are illegal for producing, selling, distributing, and possessing.

 It is a felony offense and has more severe penalties compared to possession.
 Over a million people get arrested each year for possession alone.
-If an individual was convicted for drug trafficking, then they can be faced with federal and state penalties.
-Even in states that legalize the recreational use of marijuana have set restrictions.
+If an individual was convicted of drug trafficking, then they can be faced with federal and state penalties.
+Even states that legalize the recreational use of marijuana have set restrictions.